MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAuthenticationCombinationConfiguration>`: authenticationCombinationConfiguration
+`BODYPARAMETER <IMicrosoftGraphAuthenticationCombinationConfiguration>`: authenticationCombinationConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppliesToCombinations <String[]>]`: Which authentication method combinations this configuration applies to.
 Must be an allowedCombinations object that's defined for the authenticationStrengthPolicy.
 The only possible value for fido2combinationConfigurations is 'fido2'.

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: The unique identifier of authenticationCombinationConfiguration